randyrossi/vicii-kawari/README.md

 * Four chip models supported (6567R56A, 6567R8, 6569R1, 6569R3)
 * An 80 column mode and new graphics modes
 * An 80 column Novaterm driver
+* Some fun 'extras' to play around with
 * It's not an almost 40 year old device that may fail at any time

 Also, since the core is open source, hobbyests can add their own interesting new features (i.e. a math co-processor, more sprites, more colors, a new graphics mode, a display address translator, etc) See [FORKING.md](doc/FORKING.md) for some a list of possible add-ons.